Men in Black: The Series: United States

 In the United States, six episodes from the first half of the first season were issued on three two-episode VHS volumes, all made available on March 16, 1999.

 On May 11, 2012, the entire first season was released on DVD for the first time in the United States, being made available as an exclusive product for Target stores in the country.
 Thus far, no plans have been announced to issue any further seasons of the show on DVD.

-The series is available on the streaming service Tubi as of 2025.

 International

 In the United Kingdom, the first season was released by Columbia TriStar Home Video on two bumper-edition VHS tapes in 1998 and 1999, alongside a tape containing the first two episodes of the season.
 The first volume contained the first seven episodes with the first episode included as a bonus "Pilot" episode.
 The second volume contained the other six episodes.
 They were reissued by Cinema Club in 2000, and UCA in 2002 and 2003.

 On July 12, 2004, UCA released a single-disc DVD containing the first three episodes of the first season.
 Further releases were planned, but sales were not strong enough to warrant any other DVD releases from UCA.

-The entire first season was issued on DVD for the first time on July 4, 2007, in Australia, via Sony Pictures Home Entertainment.
+Sony Pictures Home Entertainment released the complete first season on DVD in Australia on July 4, 2007.
 The set contained two discs, one containing seven episodes and the other containing the remaining six.
 On July 16, 2007, the set was made available in the United Kingdom but was split up into two separate volumes instead of a whole box set.

+Streaming

+Sony Pictures has uploaded episodes of the series on their Throwback Toons and Indoor Recess YouTube channels, alongside YouTube channels operated by the company's Indian branch.

+It was formerly available for streaming online in Canada via CTV Television Network's streaming service CTV Throwback.